ryedin/site/_posts/2016-04-21-scheduled-tasks.md

 title: Scheduled Tasks (AKA Cron)
 ---

 Over the past week the team (and in particular my friend [Matt](https://twitter.com/mattmanning)) has been working on a feature I'm excited to share with you.
 Convox now natively supports Scheduled tasks.
-This allows you to specify units of work, ran at any interval you desire with out writing any extra code to manage this.
+This allows you to specify units of work, ran at any interval you desire with out writing any extra code.

 ## A practical example